 Showing your work online is now a must for creative professionals.
 A prospective employer could consider the lack of a web link on a CV (or other print-based promotional material) a major omission.
 A variety of easy-to-use products are now freely available online and can help you to create a professional-looking digital showcase.

-These offer a means to showcase visual images or display project work - for example, planograms, trend reports, architectural drawings, etc. They vary in the amount of product branding or advertising visible on the showcase and have limited format flexibility.
+These offer a means to showcase visual images or display project work – for example, planograms, trend reports or architectural drawings, etc. They vary in the amount of product branding or advertising visible on the showcase and have limited format flexibility.
 Free, limited space options are usually available, and some offer unlimited file uploads.
 Search ‘online portfolio builders’ to find available products.